The SACGB has maintained a record of sharks with an estimated weight of 100lbs or more for many years.

 If you can, include a clean photograph of the shark, preferably taken in landscape mode.

-If the fish is not brought aboard its weight can be estimated but we need good quality photographic or video evidence with an object of known size in the picture to provide a means of scaling the shark
+If the fish is not brought aboard its sometimes possible for its weight to be estimated but we need good quality photographic or video evidence with some means of scaling the shark.

 There is a SACGB trophy awarded each year to the member who catches and releases the most sharks of 100lbs or more in any season